 The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions and natural disasters for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage in the past.
+Settlement amounts have not exceeded insurance coverage for the past years.
 In addition, there were no reductions in insurance coverage from those in the prior year.